coltonap2/Higgs-Peak-Signal-Search-using-Bayesian-Analysis/README.md

 $$ P(\mu|D)\propto\mathcal{L}(\mu)P(\mu), $$

-where \(\mathcal{L}(\mu)\) is the signal-plus-background likelihood from Section 4 and \(P(\mu)\) is the uniform prior.
+where 𝓛(\mu)$ is the signal-plus-background likelihood from Section 4 and $P(\mu)$ is the uniform prior.
 BAT.jl evaluates this posterior numerically rather than requiring an analytic solution.
 To reproduce the analysis, the same construction can be applied by supplying the appropriate likelihood and prior for the parameters of a different dataset or decay channel.

-The resulting posterior describes which values of \(\mu\) are most consistent with the observed \(m_{4\ell}\) distribution.
+The resulting posterior describes which values of $\mu$ are most consistent with the observed $(m_{4\ell})$ distribution.
 From the posterior samples, the analysis calculates the posterior mean, median, standard deviation, mode, and 68% and 95% credible intervals.
 The posterior mode is also used to obtain the best-fit signal strength and corresponding fitted model.
 These quantities provide both an estimate of the preferred signal contribution and a measure of the uncertainty in that estimate.

 For the diphoton channel, the posterior is instead defined over the full set of fitted parameters,

 $$ \theta_{\gamma\gamma}=(N_{\mathrm{sig}},p_1,p_2,p_3,p_4,p_5), $$

-where \(N_{\mathrm{sig}}\) controls the signal contribution and \(p_1,\ldots,p_5\) determine the fourth-degree polynomial background.
+where $N_{sig}$ controls the signal contribution and \(p_1,\ldots,p_5\) determine the fourth-degree polynomial background.
 The posterior therefore accounts for the simultaneous variation of the signal normalization and background-shape parameters.
 This same approach can be adapted to other analyses by replacing these parameters with the corresponding signal and background parameters of the model.

 In both channels, the posterior samples provide the basis for the parameter estimates and uncertainty intervals reported later in this section.
 The next subsection shows how these posterior distributions are constructed and sampled computationally using BAT.jl.